Advantage of utilizing nonlocal magic resource in Haar-random circuits: Conclusions

 \section{Conclusions}

 In summary, focusing on the long-time limit of Haar-random circuits, we have investigated the relationship between the magic resource and the bond dimension.
 For the system size being up to $N=100$, we observe the magic resource converging on a bond dimension that is in logarithmic scale with the system size, as $\chi_{\text{SRE}}\propto \ln(N)$.
-Our results reveal that the simulation power by utilizing the nonlocal magic resource could be much stronger than that of entanglement which is limited due to an exponential scale of bond dimension.
-Moreover, it is manifested that a small bond dimension is sufficient to bear with the dynamics of SRE with rank $n=1,2$ in Haar-random circuits evolution.
+On one hand, our results reveal that the classical simulability of nonstabilizerness can be substantially enhanced, since the computational complexity remains polynomial in the system size even in regimes with intrinsically high entanglement.
+On the other hand, we systematically investigate how entanglement acts as a container for nonlocal nonstabilizerness under ergodic many-body dynamics, and introduce the concept of specific capacity to capture this intricate relationship.

 Based on this intrinsic scaling, we design a tractable setup achieving an information separation between the process of magic resource injection and the generation of extra entanglement.
 Remarkably, in random circuits evolution with bond dimension constraint, the nonlocal magic resource saturates on a timescale that is in logarithmic relation with the system size, distinct from the entanglement that saturates on a timescale doubly logarithmic in the system size.
-These intrinsic scaling laws indicate the absence of causality of the entanglement and the dynamical behavior of nonlocal nonstabilizerness.
+These intrinsic scaling laws indicate the absence of dynamical relation between entanglement and nonlocal nonstabilizerness.